This is an Advanced Class

 Building the 6-slat rocking chair is the ultimate achievement for woodworking fans of Brian Boggs.
 Beautiful and comfortable, it’s a chair you’ll want to sit in every day.
 And, it’s a chair you’ll want to pass down to your children.

-This six day class will take you, step-by-step, through the process of hand crafting a Brian Boggs designed Rocking Chair.
-Because class size is limited to two students, you get personalized instruction and can work at your own pace.
+This seven day class will take you, step-by-step, through the process of hand crafting a Brian Boggs designed Rocking Chair.
+Because class size is limited to three students, you get personalized instruction and can work at your own pace.
 Every process is broken down into small, manageable steps so that you can concentrate on mastering one task at a time before moving onto the next.
 Whenever a new process is introduced, especially for hand shaping, you are given the opportunity to practice on spare material before working on your actual chair part.
 In addition to showing you how, I always explain why, so that you will understand underlying concepts and how each step fits into the big picture.

 In this advanced class you’ll build on the skills you acquired in the introductory class.
 Because of the complexity of this chair the rear legs and slats are steam bent and most parts are rough milled prior to your arrival (these tasks are described in detail in the manual if you want to build this chair in your own shop).
 This allows you to spend all of your time working on the many parts of this chair — shaping the curved rear legs and slats, mortising for slats and rungs, shaping the arms and runners, assembly with hide glue, and installing and balancing the runners.

 - Hand shape curved and straight parts using a drawknife, spokeshave and scraper